In Exercises 25–32, find an nth-degree polynomial function with r... | Channels for Pearson+

 In Exercises 25–32, find an nth-degree polynomial function with real coefficients satisfying the given conditions.
-If you are using a graphing utility, use it to graph the function and verify the real zeros and the given function value. n=4; -2, 5, and 3+2i are zeros; f(1) = -96
+If you are using a graphing utility, use it to graph the function and verify the real zeros and the given function value. n=4; i and 3i are zeros; f(-1) = 20

 Verified Solution